Petbirds

 Approved points of entry

-Approved entry points for pet birds: Helsinki-Vantaa Airport and Vaalimaa Road.
+Approved entry points for pet birds: Helsinki-Vantaa Airport.
 Pet birds are inspected at the border crossing point by Customs.
 Take the red line and present the bird and health certificate to Customs.
 The transport of pet birds through other border crossing points is prohibited

 Note!
 Be sure to also check for any restrictions on CITES and alien species!